AVmakeralt/luajit-2/README.md

 - **Stdlib** (`stdlib.rs`): full Lua stdlib in Rust (print, type, string.*, math.*, table.*, io.*, os.*)
 - **Multi-file**: `require()` and `dofile()` support with module caching

-## The VORTEX patch problem

-The published `vortex-jit` crate doesn't expose an extension point for `CALL_RUNTIME` opcodes with `func_id >= 100`.
-LuaVortex needs this to implement dynamic dispatch (string ops, table ops, function calls) from bytecode.

-The `build.rs` attempts to work around this by compiling a patched copy of `dispatch.c` and linking it via `--allow-multiple-definition`.
-However, **the linker uses the unpatched version from `libvortex.a` first**, so the callback is never invoked.

-**To fix this**, the VORTEX repo needs the extended CALL_RUNTIME hook pushed to its `rust-bindings/` directory.
-The patch is ready in this repo's `build.rs` — it just needs to be applied upstream.

 ## Building

 ```bash